President's criticisms spark more protests at NFL games | FOX Sports

 —

-AP Sports Writers Dennis Waszak Jr., Steve Reed, Larry Lage and Stephen Whyno contributed.
+AP Sports Writers Dennis Waszak Jr., Steve Reed, Larry Lage, Teresa M. Walker, John Wawrow and Stephen Whyno and Associated Press Writer Zac Boyer contributed.

 —